-Public art typologies may vary

-Element, Integrated Art, Land

-Art, Street Art, Digital Art and Plinths and Boxes are more likely to be Permanent or Temporary create more dynamic public artworks that activate and excite locals and visitors.
+Public art typologies may vary to suit their Lifespan.
+Sculpture, Creative Lighting, Urban Element, Integrated Art, Land Art , Street Art, Digital Art and Plinths and Boxes are more likely to be Permanent or Temporary artworks.

+Overlapping typologies can create more dynamic public artworks that activate and excite locals and visitors.